 The National HomeSchool Basketball Association (NHBA) was formed to protect the integrity of HomeSchool Basketball.
 The NHBA is an extension of the National Christian HomeSchool Championships LLC, which host the National Christian HomeSchool Basketball Championships (NCHBC) District, Regionals, & National Championships.

-All Programs/Organizations that participate in the NCHBC District, Regionals, and Nationals are required to be part of the NHBA.
+All Programs/organizations participating in the NCHBC District, Regionals, and Nationals are required to be part of the NHBA.

 |All Members of the Association Must agree to the following: